Saraahmedd/Saraahmedd/README.md

 ## 👨‍💻 About Me
 I'm a computer engineer with a passion for development, design and entrepreneurship.
 I specialize in creating websites, systems, and digital marketing strategies.

+### Some Fun Facts about me!
+- I started my own local business, Celeste, back in 2021, where I have succeeded in managing the whole business completely by myself from product design and social media marketing to events, finance, PR, and much more!
+- I work in both frontend development as well as UI/UX design which helps me bring unique insight to both fields by designing efficient UI/UX designs as well as implementing Design-Cohesive frontend interfaces.
+- I am always open to learning new skills in different fields, from computer engineering concepts to fun hand-crafts and atheletic activities.

 ## 🛠 Skills
 ![HTML5](https://img.shields.io/badge/-HTML5-E34F26?style=flat-square&logo=html5&logoColor=white)
 ![CSS3](https://img.shields.io/badge/-CSS3-1572B6?style=flat-square&logo=css3)